1 dead, 6 injured in late night shooting near French Quarter in New Orleans

-The incident occurred at approximately 11:42 p.m. at the intersection of Saint Bernard Avenue and North Claiborne Avenue, several blocks north of the French Quarter, when New Orleans Police Department Fifth District officers responded to a call of aggravated battery by shooting in the area.
+The incident occurred at approximately 11:42 p.m. at the intersection of Saint Bernard Avenue and North Claiborne Avenue, one mile north of the French Quarter, when New Orleans Police Department Fifth District officers responded to a call of aggravated battery by shooting in the area.

-MORE: 3 dead, 1 in critical condition after shooting at Oneida Casino

 “Upon arrival, officers discovered five victims suffering with a gunshot wound(s),” the New Orleans Police Department said in a press release obtained by ABC News.
 “All five people were transported to the hospital for treatment where one of them died.
 Later, officers learned that two other gunshot victims from this incident arrived at the hospital by private conveyance.
 There is a total of seven victims in this incident.”